Ajit1279/GCP_Learning/20240316_BigDataAnalytics/240420_BigQuery/240519_Console/Error_BQ_PySpark_Readme.md

     ![image](https://github.com/Ajit1279/GCP_Learning/assets/81754034/9e1f7cdd-6331-4568-b204-ebe61aa6ad29)

-  - ```diff
-     - It failed with the same error again.
-So assigned the permissions to the Service Account, but no luck!!
-    ```

   - $${\color{red}It \space failed \space with \space the \space  same \space  error \space  again \space .
 So \space  assigned \space  the \space  permissions \space  to \space  the \space  Service \space  Account \space , but \space  no \space  luck \space !!}$$